 We saw how much Camilla caters to Becca to compensate for the attention Alma got for her hearing issues.
 Alma wasn’t even allowed to keep her own Halloween costume intact without her father’s intervention.
 What happened after he died?

 Of course Alma’s longing for his return now, when both her mother and sister are putting so much pressure on her to put aside her own needs and opinions in order to give Becca a storybook wedding YEAR.
+It’s asking a lot for Alma to have no needs of her own for an entire year, don’t you think?

 Reality breaks apart, becoming a flock of black birds, then a starry sky, in which Alma floats to classical music.
 The sky becomes a floating hospital hallway, which leads to an elevator.